Torcken/pbrt-macOS/README.md

 # pbrt-macOS
-A place for newbies with macOS binaries of PBRT Renderer
+A place for newbies with PBRT Renderer binaries for macOS.